Ouya Review gaming console – What does it do? How well does it do it?

 This concludes the general hardware section of the review.
 Product quality is good for the $99 you pay.
 But not excellent.

 Other options for the Ouya

-I have added other hardware to my Ouya that did not come with it such as a common USB keyboard and mouse to make web-surfing a hell of a lot easier, also added a externally powered USB hub to my Ouya so I can hook up all of these devices.
-I have hooked up USB sticks and harddrives formatted in FAT32 since android jellybean can’t read NTFS out of the box (I heard it can read ex3 linux partition format for movies that require more than 4GB in size.
+I have added other hardware to my Ouya that did not come with it such as a common USB keyboard and mouse to make web-surfing a hell of a lot easier, also added an externally powered USB hub to my Ouya so I can hook up all of these devices.
+I have hooked up USB sticks and hard drives formatted in FAT32 since android jellybean can’t read NTFS out of the box (I heard it can read ex3 Linux partition format for movies that require more than 4GB in size.
 But I have not tried that yet)